influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 This command requires either a time value for a window of past data from `now`, defined by the argument `-past` or a past interval defined by the arguments `-start` and `-stop`.
 A `-replay-id` is optional and will be generated if not provided.
 The `-task` argument with its `TASK_ID` is also required.
-The optional boolean argument `-no-wait` will spawn the replay into a separate process and exit leaving it to run in the background.
-The optional boolean argument `-real-clock` will toggle replaying the data according to the intervals between the timestamps contained within.
-The optional boolean argument `-rec-time` will toggle using the actual recorded times instead of present times.
+The optional Boolean argument `-no-wait` will spawn the replay into a separate process and exit leaving it to run in the background.
+The optional Boolean argument `-real-clock` will toggle replaying the data according to the intervals between the timestamps contained within.
+The optional Boolean argument `-rec-time` will toggle using the actual recorded times instead of present times.
 Use of present times is the default behavior.